Hemda Ben-Yehuda: Writing and other activities

 Hemdah Ben-Yehuda was active in three additional areas on which she left her original mark: journalism, literature and the advancement of women's status in Palestine.
 She began by working for Ben-Yehuda's newspaper (known at various times as Ha-Zevi, Ha-Or and Hashkafah) about a year after her arrival.
 In 1897 Hemdah Ben-Yehuda began writing a column called "Letters from Jerusalem" under the pen name "Hiddah" (riddle).
 According to Galia Yardeni, these letters "were an innovation in Hebrew journalism" because of their "intimate pleasantness, lightness and warmth."
 Unlike the average contemporary Hebrew newspaper, which used ornate, clumsy diction to discuss world affairs, Hemdah's compositions, including her critical pieces, dealt with everyday human subjects.
 As she herself wrote, "I shall not write about great, weighty matters. … I shall simply write about scenes from life in Jerusalem, things we see in the marketplaces and the streets every day."

 Hemdah Ben-Yehuda also wrote fiction, some of which was published in slim volumes (e.g. Farm of the Rechabites) by the Jerusalem publishing company of Shlomo Israel Shirizli.
 She collected most of her work in a book entitled Lives of the Pioneers in Erez Israel (1945).
-She wrote a great deal for children, including the series "Children’s Lives in Erez Israel", which was published in the Hebrew children's press in Europe (Olam Katan in Vienna and Cracow, Life and Nature in Vilna, and by the Tushiyyah Publishing House in Warsaw).
+She wrote a great deal for children, including the series "Children's Lives in Erez Israel", which was published in the Hebrew children's press in Europe (Olam Katan in Vienna and Kraków, Life and Nature in Vilna, and by the Tushiyyah Publishing House in Warsaw).
 Yet her major literary work was a family trilogy of which only two volumes were published: